Graylog2/se-poc-docs/src/On Prem POC/installing sidecar.md

 This page will provide instructions for how to install [Graylog Sidecar](https://docs.graylog.org/docs/sidecar).

+Sidecar is used to collect logs from devices, and is installed on any endpoint you wish to collect logs from.

 ## Download

 Download the latest release via https://github.com/Graylog2/collector-sidecar/releases/latest .